Brentwood Secondary College: History

-Brentwood Secondary College currently offers a number of VCE subjects.
-The College does well in VCE (Victorian Certificate of Education) with many students receiving high ENTERs (Equivalent National Tertiary Entrance Rank).

-Languages programme

-Students are required to complete 2 years of language study.
-Brentwood Secondary College's Languages programme offers Japanese and German.
+Student exchange

 Brentwood Secondary College has a sister school in Japan.
 In alternating years Ono Senior High School and Brentwood send students to the other school to be hosted by students' families.
 Brentwood also has a similar exchange program with Erasmus Gymnasium in Denzlingen, Germany.

 Music

 Brentwood has an extensive Instrumental Music Program.
 Students have a choice to learn an instrument and tuitions offered are: Violin, Viola, Cello, Piano, Voice, Trumpet, Trombone, Clarinet, Flute, Saxophone and Drums.
 Once students are ready to go into ensembles, they are expected to perform in music concerts which Brentwood conducts.
 Notable ones are the Gala Night, Spring Soiree and Presentation Night.

 Sport

 Brentwood Secondary College offers a number of sports such as tennis, cricket, table tennis, hockey, and more.
-It boasts a number of facilities to suit students individual sporting likes.
-Students are welcome to join sport teams which compete against other government schools.